 Time to rinse!
 I kept the rubberbands on during the initial phase of rinsing, and then removed them and continued rinsing until the water ran clear.

 Time to wash!
-As you Set your machine to a large load setting, and use the hottest water appropriate for your garment with just a bit of laundry detergent.
+Set your machine to a large load setting, and use the hottest water appropriate for your garment with just a tiny bit of laundry detergent.
 I actually used cold water, because that’s just what I usually do with my Summer tops, and the top came out just fine.
-Pop the top into the dryer, again on whatever setting is appropriate, or just hang it up to dry.
+Pop the top into the dryer, again on whatever setting is appropriate, or just hang it up to air dry.

 |…and the back|